ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 The hash map is a data structure that seeks to map \textit{sparse keys} (\eg~unbounded indices, strings, coordinates) from the set $\kK$ to values from the set $\vV$ with amortized $O(1)$ access.
 It has a hash function $h: \kK \to \iI_n, k \mapsto h(k)$ that maps the key to the index set $\iI_n = \{0, 1, \dotsc, n-1\}$ for indexing (or addressing) that is viable on a computer.

 Ideally, with a perfect injective hash function $h$, a hash map can be implemented by $H: \kK \to \vV, k \mapsto \vv^A\big[h(k)\big]$, where $\vv^A$ is an array of objects of type $\vV$ and $[\cdot]$ is the trivial array element accessor.
-However, in practice, it is intractable to find an injective map given a sparse key distribution in $\kK$ and a constrained index set $\iI_n$ of size $n$ due to computational budget.
+However, in practice, it is intractable to find an injective map given a sparse key distribution in $\kK$ and a constrained index set $\iI_n$ of size $n$ due to the computational budget.
 Therefore, modifications are required to resolve inevitable \emph{collisions}, where $i = h(k_1) = h(k_2), k_1 \neq k_2$.
 There are two classes of techniques for collision resolution, \emph{open addressing} and \emph{separate chaining}.
 Open addressing searches for another candidate $j \neq i, j \in \iI_n$ via a \emph{probing} algorithm until an empty address is found.
 The simplest probing, linear probing~\cite{karnagel2015optimizing}, computes $j = (h(k) + t) \mod{n}$ starting from $i=h(k)$, where $t$ is the number of attempts.
-Separate chaining, on the other hand, maintains multiple entries per mapped index.
-In implementation, a linked list is grown at $i$ if $i = h(k_1) = h(k_2), k_1 \neq k_2$.
+Separate chaining, on the other hand, maintains multiple entries per mapped index where a linked list is grown at $i$ if $i = h(k_1) = h(k_2), k_1 \neq k_2$.

 While hash map implementations are widely available for CPU, their GPU counterparts have only emerged in the recent decade.
-The majority of GPU hash maps use open addressing~\cite{cudf, alcantara2009real, garcia2011coherent, junger2020warpcore}, mainly due to simplicity in implementation and capability of handling highly concurrent operations.
+Most GPU hash maps use open addressing~\cite{cudf, alcantara2009real, garcia2011coherent, junger2020warpcore}, mainly due to simplicity in implementation and capability of handling highly concurrent operations.
 CUDPP~\cite{alcantara2009real} utilizes Cuckoo Hashing~\cite{pagh2004cuckoo}, while CoherentHash~\cite{garcia2011coherent} adopts Robin Hood Hashing~\cite{celis1985robin} -- both involving advanced probing design.
 Although being performant when $\kK, \vV$ are limited to integer sets, these variations cannot be generalized to spatial hashing and only allow static input.
 Recently, WarpCore~\cite{junger2020warpcore} proposes to support non-integer $\vV$ and dynamic insertion, but the key domain is still limited to at most 64 bits.